michael-kricheldorf/flare-forecast.github.io-wiki/Gateway-Setup-Ubuntu-22.04-Server.md

 [Source](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-22-04)

-The install EdgeVPN - you'll need a proper config.json file for your node.
+The install EdgeVPN - you'll need a proper config.json file for your node that you can also obtain from the password safe storing secrets.

 This configures docker to always restart the container, so there's no need for a crontab entry:

 ```
 cd